raizelistaken/Housing_Prices_KC/README.md

 This is an example of an ols model.
 ![ols](images/ols.PNG)

-The best model Root Mean Squared Error from the training set was $145,618.88 and the RMSE from the test set $155,035.15.
+My best model Root Mean Squared Error from the data in the training set was $145,618.88 and the RMSE from the test set $155,035.15.
 SelectKBest was used to eliminate ploynomial features which didn't aid the models ability to predict housing prices, shown by a lower RMSE value.

 # Summary